minutelab/demos/wordpress/README.md

 ### Exporting an existing project

 You can use this framework to export a WordPress project. this is useful to transfer the products of a project under development to testing or production.
-Use the Export script to export DB tables as `.sql` file and deliver the themes, plugins and upload folders from the wp-content.
+Use the Export script to export DB tables as `.sql` file and deliver the themes, plugins and uploads folders from the wp-content.

 In case the `migrate` parameter is turned on and a new `URL` parameter is given, the export script will migrate the DB content accordingly.